-Foliage at the Forefront of Biophilic Office Design
+Foliage At The Forefront Of Biophilic Office Design

-It is clear that greenery and foliage are fundamental to biophilic office design.
+Greenery and foliage are fundamental to biophilic office design.
 More than just scattering random pots of plants about, it is about using foliage to create a cohesive, ecosystem throughout the workplace.

 Interested in biophilic plants?
 Download our free expert guide to the best indoor plants!